-All Ph.D. students are required to perform a minimum of 18 term-hours of chemical engineering graduate teaching assistantship (GTA) duties during their studies.
+All Ph.D. students are required to perform a minimum of 24 term-hours of chemical engineering graduate teaching assistantship (GTA) duties during their studies.
 GTA duties will normally be assigned after the first year in residence.
 Serving as TA for classes outside chemical engineering may be allowed at the discretion of the option representative.

 Graduate students electing a subject minor in chemical engineering must complete 54 units of graduate courses in chemical engineering that are approved by the chemical engineering faculty.
-The 54 units will consist of no more than 18 units from ChE 101, 103 abc, 105, 118, and 120, and at least 36 units from ChE 151 ab, ChE 152, ChE/Ch 164, ChE/Ch 165, and a list of chemical engineering courses provided by the option representative.
+The 54 units will consist of no more than 24 units from ChE 101, 103 abc, 105, 118, and 120, and at least 36 units from ChE 151 ab, ChE 152, ChE/Ch 164, ChE/Ch 165, and a list of chemical engineering courses provided by the option representative.
 A 3.0 GPA is required for the courses taken.

 Graduate Studies Adviser, Option Representative, and Chemical Engineering Graduate Studies Committee.
 During graduate studies, students will interact with several members of the chemical engineering faculty.
 The most intensive interaction will be with the research adviser, who will advise on all aspects of Ph.D. research and course work and will approve various formal requirements.

-Each student will be assigned a graduate mentor to provide additional perspective on the student's progress and on any problems that may arise.
-The student will also interact with the members of the thesis review committee, as discussed earlier.
-In addition, they will interact with the option representative and the graduate studies adviser.
-During the first year, the graduate studies adviser will advise the students about choice of research adviser, choice of courses, and Ph.D. qualifying exams.
+The student will also interact with the members of the thesis review committee on matters relating to research progress, and the ChE option representative on any other matters concerning graduate studies.
+During the first year, the ChE option representative will advise the students about choice of research adviser, choice of courses, and Ph.D. qualifying exams.
 The option representative is responsible for GRA (graduate research assistantship) or GTA (graduate teaching assistantship) assignments, beyond the first year, and for approval of the Candidacy and Thesis Review Committees and other formal requirements for the M.S. and Ph.D. degrees.
 Students may contact either of these two faculty members regarding any questions or problems.
 In a case where the relationship between a student and his or her research adviser becomes strained and the student desires advice or help from other faculty, he or she should consult with the Chemical Engineering Graduate Studies Committee, consisting of the option representative, the graduate studies adviser, and the option executive officer.